 - 1.35 This study considers whether competition is working well for consumers of personal banking services.
-Its purpose is to identify and assess any factors that may affect competition for the supply or acquisition of personal banking services, and to make any recommendations that we consider may improve competition. - 1.36 This study does not consider compliance with the provisions of the Commerce Act relating to anti-competitive conduct.
-A conclusion that particular conduct affects competition, and may be the subject of a recommendation, does not mean that it breaches the Commerce Act. - 1.37 We can separately investigate anti-competitive conduct if we have reason to believe that anti-competitive conduct may be occurring.
-Similarly, we may separately investigate conduct which we consider could breach the Fair Trading Act 1986 or the CCCF Act. - 1.38 The overriding aim of this study is the same as the purpose of the Commerce Act to promote competition in markets for the long-term benefit of consumers within New Zealand.
+Its purpose is to identify and assess any factors that may affect competition for the supply or acquisition of personal banking services, and to make any recommendations that we consider may improve competition.29 - 1.36 This study does not consider compliance with the provisions of the Commerce Act relating to anti-competitive conduct.
+A conclusion that particular conduct affects competition, and may be the subject of a recommendation, does not mean that it breaches the Commerce Act.